2dgirlismywaifu/NewsApp-Spring-Api/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## **Include with project**
-* SQL file without include user information
+* SQL file without user information
 * Figma design file
 * Image use in Azure Blob Storage
 <p align="right">(<a href="#readme-top">back to top</a>)</p>